itsMeBender/bendingHTML/README.md

 # HTML manipulation tools README

-This is the README for extension "htmlmanipulationtools".
+This is the README for extension "bendingHTML".
 A selection of functions to manipulate HTML code.
 Originally these where a set of Adobe Dreamweaver commands to manipulate HTML code.
 I used these command scripts to update a lot of very old HTML code.